 If you are on a budget and prefer to explore on your own, as I did, I have a great tip.
 Download the Rick Steves App and listen to his Acropolis walking tour which lasts about 2 hours and gives you lot of great info and context about what you are seeing.
 I used it for other walks I did on my own in Athens as well.

 Depending where you are staying, the Acropolis should be within walking distance of your hotel.
 From Kolonaki, it took me about 30 minutes.
 In warm weather, I recommend visiting early or late as it is less crowded and less hot.

 The crown jewel of the Athens Acropolis is the Parthenon.
 It served as a temple for Athena, the patron goddess of Athens.
 A massive gold-and-ivory statue of her was installed inside when it was finished, although is no longer there.
-It also served as the treasury.
+It also served as the treasury in Ancient Athens.

 Its genius design seems be the reason its withstood many earthquakes.
 Kudos to its astounding architects: Ictinus and Callicrates, and to the sculptor Phidias.
 (A separate story with tips for exploring the Acropolis is coming soon).

-Although often partly covered by scaffolding, there is no question the Acropolis should be a part of every visit to Athens.
-It is easy and safe to walk to, from the popular areas and with so many people around, you should feel quite comfortable.
-Again, your biggest concern is just keeping belongings secure.
+Although perpetually partially covered by scaffolding, there is no question that seeing the Acropolis should be a part of every visit to Athens.
+It is a safe area to walk to, from the popular tourist areas.
+There are so many people everywhere, you should feel quite comfortable.
+Again, if its crowded when you go, your biggest concern is keeping your belongings secure.